Historic Flight Foundation

 The Historic Flight Foundation (HFF) was an aviation museum located at Felts Field in Spokane, Washington.
-The museum collected, restored, and flew historic aircraft from the period between Charles Lindbergh's solo Atlantic crossing in 1927 and the first commercial flight of the Boeing 707 in 1957, a 30-year period when airplanes evolved from relatively simple wood and fabric biplanes to commercial jets.
+The museum collected, restored, and flew historic aircraft from the period between Charles Lindbergh's solo Atlantic crossing in 1927 and the first commercial flight of the Boeing 707 in 1957, a 30-year period during which airplanes evolved from relatively simple wood and fabric biplanes to commercial jets.
 The museum was previously located at Paine Field in Mukilteo, Washington, but relocated to Spokane during the spring of 2020 due to the presence of commercial air service at Paine Field.

 The museum aircraft had been fully restored to flying condition, and flew regularly at monthly summer Fly Days, HFF's September Vintage Aircraft Weekend, and Paine Field's Aviation Day in May.
 The aircraft also fly at air displays throughout the Western United States and Canada.

 HFF hosts educational programs throughout the year.
 This includes a STEM program for primary through high school students, historic airplane ground schools, and flight training in historic aircraft.
 Speakers from HFF's Speaker's Bureau regularly present educational programs about aviation topics and airplanes in the collection.

 HFF also restored historic aircraft back to flying condition.
 Some of this restoration work was done in-house at HFF's hangar where visitors can watch as the work is performed.
 Other restoration work was done by outside organizations that specialize in restoration of specific aircraft types.
 Two of Historic Flight's aircraft won awards for their restoration work at the National Aviation Heritage Invitational at the California Capital Airshow in September 2017.